 I was disappointed that a lot of shades in the ColourPop Element of Surprise Palette don’t look the same on the skin as in the pan.
-Quite a few shades look a lot darker in the pan than they actually are, or just come out differently once applied.
-I feel like I’m decoding a mystery when trying to decide what shades to use.
+Quite a few shades are darker in the pan than they are on the eyes.
+I feel like I’m decoding a mystery when I try to decide what shades to use.
 For example, the shade Feels — I expected a pearly white with a slight pink flip.
-I tried this shade on my eyes in my first impressions video and instantly regretted it paired with Rayon, because it came out incredibly pink!
-I also found Silk Street to come out more pinky than it looked in the pan and I was expecting gold from Late Night but I instead got an orangey shimmer.
+I applied Feels on my eyes in my first impressions video and instantly regretted it paired with Rayon.
+It came out overly pink!
+I also found Silk Street was more pink than it looked in the pan and I was expecting gold from Late Night but I instead got an orange.

-When I swatch the similar shades next to each other they really all look similar to me… Rayon and …, the two shimmers in the top row look almost identical against my skin tone and the matte shades Silk Street and Blank Canvas are also quite similar.
-Blank Canvas is a little bit more pink, but not entirely different.
+When I swatch the shades next to each other they all look similar to me… the two shimmers in the top row look almost identical against my skin tone and the matte shades Silk Street and Blank Canvas are also quite similar.
 The purple shade Subdue was a letdown, it barely swatches even if I use my fingers so I need loads of setting spray to make it pop.

-The quality of the mattes are inconsistent, some of them are buttery and smooth to the touch while others are dry and dusty.
-I don’t mind too much but it would be nice if the mattes were all one or the other.
+The quality of the mattes are inconsistent.
+Some are buttery and smooth to the touch while others are dry and dusty.

 Element Of Surprise Makeup Look